Your choice regarding cookies on this site

 But that perception of threat has progressively turned to one of opportunity.
 “The whole environment has matured in recent years.
 What has been clear is that collaboration with fintechs has become viewed as not just useful but crucial to large financial institutions’ future success,” he says.
 “And both sides have truly embraced that.”

 The imperative to embrace that is certainly appreciated on the inside of financial groups too.
 As Jamie Broadbent, head of digital and innovation at RBS International (part of NatWest), said at the FinTechTalents conference in London late last year: “Historically, all big banks saw themselves as a fortress, building walls to keep others out.
 Now we are recognizing that we are part of a finance ecosystem.
 And in order to thrive in our environment [we] have to connect and work with other people.”
+(See Fintechs sense a new appetite for collaboration across financial services.)

 The need to plug into a wider partner ecosystem has required a significant change of mindset — for both financial powerhouses and startups, says Stephen Ingledew, executive chairman of FinTech Scotland and a former a senior executive at Barclays and Standard Life.
 “Financial services leaders used to feel any response to an innovation challenge needed to be tackled in-house,” he says, highlighting the need to manage risk, compliance, legal and audit issues as a key reason.
 But the sheer pace of change — largely driven by digital finance but accelerated by the pandemic — has exposed those ‘fortress’ approaches as unviable.
 “There’s the realization that because of legacy issues around technology, process, culture, leadership and know-how big financial companies simply can’t move as quickly by themselves,” says Ingledew.